drexperiments/Demolition-Engine/art/readme.txt

 Pico is created by Tom Fulp
-Skid and Pump are created by SrPelo
-BassetFilms did music for lemon monster songs
+Skid and Pump are created by SrPelo bassetFilms did music for lemon monster songs

 Final important thing, this is made with the support and love to and from Newgrounds.com.